A game to help visualize effects of brace placement style in Java

 Warning!
 Game on!

 The following images are graphic.
 Some developers may find them disturbing.
 Actual source code was used in the creation of the following visuals.
 Any images that cannot be unseen after scrolling beyond this text is the sole responsibility of the person scrolling, not the author.
-Any fruit or pets that were harmed during the two “Connect the Braces” rounds were the result of code style choices, not the author.
+Any fruit or pet emojis that were harmed during the two “Connect the Braces” rounds were the result of code style choices, not the author.
 Choose wisely.
 You have been warned!

 Round One: Fruit Enum